pizzo1jr/challenge-11-express.js/README.md

 # challenge-11-express.js
-A note taker that allows for users to leave a note and delete said note
+A note taker that allows for users to leave a note and delete note when no longer needed.
+When client saves note, it saves to side bar. when cloent no longer needs said note, option to delete and will delete from "serve"

 # Screenshot
 ![image](https://user-images.githubusercontent.com/102200085/174518650-9a7f9f60-8bd0-4f1f-b5fc-997b379626d9.png)